-- A zest for living that comes from taking the world with all five senses alert.
+- A zest for living that comes from taking in the world with all five senses alert

-- Sensitivity, not only to the external formal rights of the “other fellow,” but to him as another human being seeking a good life though his own standards.
+- Sensitivity, not only to the external formal rights of the “other fellow,” but to him as another human being seeking a good life through his own standards

 Our credo demands ethical standards as well as scientific attitudes.
 Our work is based on the faith that human beings can improve the society they have created.